readthedocs/readthedocs-build/README.rst

 This will search for all ``readthedocs.yml`` (or ``.readthedocs.yml``) files below your current directory and will build your documentation.

-You can set a specific a directory where the built documentation should be stored::
+You can set a specific directory where the built documentation should be stored::

     rtd-build --outdir=out_dir